thatsOven/opal-lang/README.md

 - `--noeval`
 	- Avoids evaluating constant expressions when defining new variables
 	- **Usage**: --noeval
+- `--dir`
+	- Specifies a custom `HOME_DIR` variable.
+	- **Usage**: --dir path
+- `--static`
+	- Treats every variable as it cannot change types.
+Useful for optimization purposes.
+	- **Usage**: --static
+- `--nostatic`
+	- Specifies that a program cannot be compiled with the `--static` flag.
+It's not meant to be used via terminal.
+- `--debug`
+	- Saves the Cython annotations file when compiling for debugging purposes.
+	- **Usage**: --debug
 # Installation
 To properly run opal code, you will need to install these Python modules:
 ```
 pygame
 numpy
 typeguard
+Cython
+cythonbuilder
 ```
 opal only supports Python 3.10 and upper.
 # Runner